-Google Suite has taken over the word processing industry, specifically in the world of business.
+Google Suite has taken over the word processing industry, especially in the world of business.

-Its ability to support documents on the internet, not through downloaded software, makes it ideal to share documents between company.
+Its ability to support documents on the internet, not through downloaded software, makes it ideal to share documents between companies.

-The Suite eliminates compatibility issues between software programs.
+The suite eliminates compatibility issues between software programs.
 Its shared editing features which update in real-time make it unmatched by its competitors, and its usage is growing by the day.
 It’s a ubiquitous way to create a document or presentation and easily share it or convert it to a PDF.

-However, some of its functionalities – especially in Google Docs – aren’t always obvious to the user, so it’s worth explaining some details of how to use basic editing tools and highlight the keyboard shortcuts users should know.
+However, some of its functionalities – especially in Google Docs – aren’t always obvious to the user.
+It’s worth explaining some details of how to use basic editing tools and highlight the keyboard shortcuts users should know.

 How to Rotate an Image in Google Docs

-- Step 3: Choose where you want to pull the image from.
-Options include uploading from your computer, uploading from Google Drive or Google Photos, or inserting an image from a URL.
-It will take you to a dialog box where you can choose where you want to bring your image from.
+- Choose where you want to pull the image from.
+Options include uploading from your computer, Google Drive, or Google Photos.
+You can also insert an image from a URL.
+It will take you to a dialog box where you can choose.

 The small blue circle will appear as an extension of the border at the top.
 See the video below for a live-action example.

-- Step 5: Rotate the image by click on it with your mouse sweeping the mouse in whichever direction you want the image to rotate.
+5. Rotate the image by clicking and dragging in whichever direction you want.
 Let go of the mouse.
 If you only want it to move small amounts at a time, hold down the “Shift” button.

-- Step 6: Double check your image has rotated successfully.
+Double check your image has rotated successfully.
 And you’re all set!

-- Step 3: Select “Drawing” from the dropdown menu that appears on the right, then “New.”
+2. Select “Drawing” from the dropdown menu that appears on the right.
+Then click “New.”

-- Step 4: From the dialog box that appears on the screen, select the highlighted “Image” icon in the dialog box.
+3. Select the highlighted “Image” icon in the dialog box.
 The image icon is located on the right side of the toolbar at the top of the dialog box.

-At the top and slightly above the border, there will be a small blue circle.
-The same rules for rotating the image mentioned in step 5 of the first method apply.
+6. At the top and slightly above the border, there will be a small blue circle.
+The same rules for rotating the image mentioned in the previous method apply.

 That’s it!
 Method one is a bit easier if you have an image you want to rotate just within the document.

-Method 2, the Google Drawing Method, can allow you to rotate not just the image orientation, but the actual image within the text box itself.
+Method 2, the Google Drawing Method, allows you to rotate not just the image orientation, but the actual image within the text box itself.
 It just depends on what you need to do.

 Wordable has a comprehensive guide to Google Doc functionalities that can explain other Google Doc features in depth as well.